 Jim is an attorney with the law firm of Hedrick Gardner Kincheloe & Garofalo LLP in Raleigh, North Carolina.
 Prior to entering private practice, Jim had a judicial clerkship with the Hon.
 John R. Jolly, Jr. at the North Carolina Business Court.
 Jim earned a J.D. from UNC Chapel Hill in 2008 and received a Bachelor’s of Science in Business Administration.
 He currently lives in Carrboro, North Carolina with his wife Emily and son Quentin.

-Accounting Officer: Laurie Durham, BA.
+Accounting Officer: Lorie Durham, BA.
 Finance Director, SAS.

-I graduated Summa Cum Laude with a Bachelor of Arts in Accounting from North Carolina State University in 1989.
-I am a Certified Public Accountant and a Chartered Global Management Accountant.
-I worked in the audit d ivision of Ernst & Young for five years and was then hired by SAS Institute where I have worked for twenty+ years in the Finance division.
-I am currently a Finance Director with a variety of responsibilities.
-I manage the US Accounts Receivable, US Project Accounting, and Intercompany teams at SAS Corporate HQ.
-My team is also responsible for worldwide Finance policies and for legal reporting on a consolidated basis in accordance with US Generally Accepted Accounting Principles.
-I believe in giving back to the community and participate in various volunteer opportunities including serving as treasurer for a mission-based biking group, volunteering at the SPCA, and participating in national and international mission trips.
+Lorie graduated Summa Cum Laude with a Bachelor of Arts in Accounting from North Carolina State University in 1989.
+She is a Certified Public Accountant and a Chartered Global Management Accountant.
+She worked in the audit division of Ernst & Young for five years and then for SAS in the Finance division.
+She is currently a Finance Director with a variety of responsibilities.
+She manages the US Accounts Receivable, US Project Accounting, and Intercompany teams at SAS Corporate HQ.
+Her team is also responsible for worldwide Finance policies and for legal reporting on a consolidated basis in accordance with US Generally Accepted Accounting Principles.
+She believes in giving back to the community and participates in various volunteer opportunities including serving as treasurer for a mission-based biking group, volunteering at the SPCA, and participating in national and international mission trips.

 Peter R Law.
 B. Sc.
 (Sydney) D. Phil.
 (Mathematics, Univ. of Oxford).